kishan-bm/messaging-app/README.md

 Step 3: Provide an optional username.
 This will be the name displayed to others.

 - Login: After registering, you will be redirected to the login page.
 You can log in using either the username or the phone number you registered with, along with your password.
+# note if the login failed with phone number then try with username

 - Find and Chat: Once logged in, the main chat interface appears.